 11 Miscellaneous Topics

-This chapter covers two broad areas.
-The first half introduces a selection of
+This chapter covers three broad areas.
+The first expands your ggplot2

-ggplot2 geoms that have not appeared in earlier chapters, expanding your
+toolkit with geoms that have not appeared in earlier chapters.
+The second

-visualisation toolkit.
-The second half presents classic case studies in data
+presents classic case studies in data visualisation — phenomena that plots

 11.1 Additional geoms